The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Introduction

 Discrepancies between inferences of the same cosmological parameter from early- and late-time observables emerged with increasing statistical power and measurement precision over the past ten years.
-For weak lensing, a parameter that can be constrained well is the lensing amplitude or clustering parameter $S_8$.
-Using summary statistics, it can be inferred from the CMB temperature and polarization maps as well as from cosmic shear.
-Even though the tension between these two retrieval probes seems to be somewhat alleviated by recent combined analyses \citep[][]{dark-energy-survey-and-kilo-degree-survey-collaboration2023a}, it is not widely considered as solved.
+For weak lensing, a parameter that can be constrained well is the lensing amplitude or structure-growth parameter $S_8$.
+When inferred from the primary CMB, this parameter is generally found to be higher than when inferred using low-redshift probes such as weak lensing \citep[][]{planck-collaboration2020a,amon2022a,li2023a,li2023b}.
+Even though the tension in $S_8$ between late and early Universe probes seems to be somewhat alleviated by recent combined analyses \citep[][]{dark-energy-survey-and-kilo-degree-survey-collaboration2023a}, it is not widely considered as solved.

 Such discrepancies can arise if the chosen cosmological model does not describe our Universe consistently from early to late times or more generally if the parametric model is wrong.
-Systematics in the measurement and statistical parameter inference that have so far been overlooked or insufficiently controlled are also a potential source of bias.
-As crucial part in the inference process, a wrong likelihood could introduce inaccurate information about the data and therefore directly influence posterior constraints.
+Systematic effects in measurement and statistical inference that have not been fully accounted for can also introduce biases.
+The likelihood function plays a crucial role in the inference process.
+Therefore, errors in its formulation could introduce inaccurate information about the data and directly influence posterior constraints.

 The possible importance of deviations of the likelihood from Gaussianity on large scales has long been acknowledged in the CMB community.
-In the latest analyses, hybrid methods are employed with a pixel-based likelihood for the large scales and a Gaussian approximation for the small scales \citep{planck-collaboration2020b}.
+For instance, \citet{upham2020} derive the exact likelihood for the pseudo-power spectrum and show that it is highly non-Gaussian on large scales.
+In the latest CMB analyses, hybrid methods are employed with a pixel-based likelihood for the large scales and a Gaussian approximation for the small scales \citep{planck-collaboration2020b}.

-In the weak-lensing community, the likelihood of the two-point summary statistic has gained attention as well \citep{sellentin2017,sellentin2018,10.1093/mnras/stz558,lin2020a}, but so far, no likelihoods beyond a Gaussian one have been applied to weak-lensing data.
+In the weak-lensing community, the likelihood of the two-point summary statistic has gained attention as well \citep{sellentin2017,sellentin2018,10.1093/mnras/stz558,lin2020a,upham2021a,hall2022a}, but so far, the real-space correlation-function likelihood has not been considered analytically.
+Additionally, the impact on posterior constraints for cosmological parameters has not been explored nor have beyond-Gaussian likelihoods been explicitly applied to weak-lensing data.

-Considering that weak-lensing observations are currently limited to a fraction of the celestial sphere mostly due to survey constraints and bright foregrounds, which restricts the analyses to small angular separations, this has been sufficient.